Clara Schumann (German, 1819-1896): Piano Concerto in A minor, mvt. 3

 Sergei Prokofiev (Russian, 1891-1953): Five Melodies

-Prokofiev also wrote two magnificent violin concertos and two equally remarkable sonatas for violin and piano, so definitely check those out if you are interested!
+Prokofiev also wrote two magnificent violin concertos and two equally remarkable sonatas, so definitely check those out if you are interested!

-Here is a lovely recording of the iconic Russian violinist David Oistrakh.
-The whole piece is only about 12 minutes total; try to listen to all of it, as there is a great deal of contrast, especially in the last three movements.
+Here is some great video of the iconic Russian violinist David Oistrakh performing movements 4 and 5 (mislabeled on YouTube).
+I love watching him play--he makes everything seem so effortless.
+But the whole piece is only about 12 minutes total, and listening to all of it is not a bad idea, as there is a great deal of contrast, especially in the last three movements.

 2. Lento, ma non troppo